|Best overall||Whynter BR-130SB Beverage Refrigerator||Check Price||

 A step up from the teeny-tiny micro fridges found in college dorms, the Antarctic Star beverage cooler measures 17.7 inches by 16.9 inches by 29.1 inches and fits nicely in an apartment kitchen.
 It holds about 100 cans or 24 wine bottles.
 The temperature is easy to adjust for cooling wine.
 It’s also surprisingly quiet and doesn’t rattle—another plus for those living in apartments.
 While you shouldn’t use this as a replacement for the kitchen fridge, you can store small food items inside like limes and lemons for party cocktails.
 And at 44 pounds, it’s not too difficult to move to a new apartment or home.

-Great beverage cooler for vino: Ivation Compressor Wine Cooler Refrigerator
+Best for wine: Ivation Compressor Wine Cooler Refrigerator

 For storing wine, the Ivation wine cooler is the next best thing to having your own wine cellar.
 The easy-to-control cooler keeps wine at the perfect temperature.
 The glass door is tinted to protect against UV light.
 The lock keeps your prized bottles safe and secure.
 And best of all, it’s a quiet, vibration-free cooler.
 The 31-inch-tall chest holds 12 bottles of wine.
 And the soft interior light won’t blind you when you open the door.
 It’s the best wine cooler for both sophisticated drinkers or those who toss back glasses of grocery-store wine.